aary/dotfiles/README.md

-# vimrc
+# dotfiles
-A no-plugin custom vimrc
+All my important dotfiles